IntuitDeveloper/intuit-api-docs/docs/getting-started/graphql-ide/insomnia.md

 layout: default
 title: Insomnia
 nav_order: 1
-parent: Testing GraphQL
+parent: Testing
 grand_parent: Getting Started
 permalink: /docs/getting-started/graphql-ide/insomnia
 ---

-## Set up and test with Insomnia
+# Set up and test with Insomnia

 You can [start with the free version of Insomnia](https://insomnia.rest/products/insomnia).
 This gives you basic features that cover most testing requirements.
 If you need more features, you can always upgrade later on.